rtmark

 In summary, cryptocurrencies operate in an ever-growing marketplace that is now home to billions of pounds worth of trading volume each and every day.
 The industry is now open to all UK traders – as everything is facilitated via an online trading platform.

 You simply need to open an account, deposit some funds, and choose which cryptocurrency pair you wish to trade.
-If you want to benefit from commission-free trading and simple user interface, it might be worth considering FCA broker eToro.

 FAQs